florent37/Multiplatform-Log/ReadMe.md

 # Disable logs on release

-Eisable the logger just on debug :
+Enable the logger just on debug :

 ```kotlin
 Logger.enabled = BuildConfig.DEBUG